RedHatNordicsSA/ansible-roadshow/labs/lab-8/README.md

 The first step is to transfer your work that you did in $WORK_DIR on a local server, to the central git repository.
 As the whole company is going to run this, you need to version control your work and you would also like to enable people to contribute to your work, to make it better.

 :boom: First, we need to configure the git client with your information.
-Replace the X in studentX with your assigned number., then run below commands in a terminal:
+Replace the X in studentX with your assigned number, then run below commands in a terminal:
 ```
 git config --global user.email "studentX@domain.suffix"
 git config --global user.name "studentX"